Directors & Specialists

 Lucie completed her studies in Belgium, obtaining Masters of Arts in Art History (Modern and Contemporary Art), together with a Bachelors of Art History, Archaeology and Musicology from Université Catholique de Louvain.
 Since returning to Australia in 2014, she has gained sound experience in cataloguing, research and arts writing through various roles with the Museum of Contemporary Art Australia, S.H.
 Ervin Gallery, Casula Powerhouse Arts Centre and with private art advisory firms Tutela Capital and LoveArt International.

-Melissa has a Bachelor of Communication (Media) from RMIT University, and has recently completed her Master of Art Curatorship at The University of Melbourne.
+Melissa has a Bachelor of Communication (Media) from RMIT University, and a Master of Art Curatorship from The University of Melbourne.
 Melissa gained experience in the corporate sector as an Account Executive for Elite Sports Properties.
 She assisted companies such as NAB, AFL and Fiat Chrysler Group in a variety of fields including marketing, events and sponsorship.
-With an enduring passion for the visual arts, Melissa was more recently the Finance and Administration Assistant for the Deutscher and Hackett Finance department.
+With an enduring passion for the visual arts, Melissa was more recently the Client Services Manager for Deutscher and Hackett.

 With a Bachelor of Business Accounting at RMIT, Alex has almost 20 years experience within financial management roles.
 He has spent much of his early years within the corporate sector with companies such as IBM, Macquarie Bank and ANZ.
 With a strong passion for the arts more recently he was the Financial Controller for Ross Mollison Group, a leading provider of marketing services to the performing arts.
 Alex is currently completing his CPA.